Samuel Bourn the Younger: Life

 Samuel Bourn was the second son of Samuel Bourn the Elder, and was born at Calne, Wiltshire.
 He was taught classics at Bolton and trained for the ministry in the Manchester dissenting academy of John Chorlton and James Coningham.
 His first settlement was at Crook, near Kendal, in 1711.
 He carried with him his father's theology, but at his ordination, he declined subscription, not from particular scruples, but on general principles; as a result, many of the neighbouring ministers refused to concur in ordaining him.
 Joshua Toulmin says "the received standard of orthodoxy" which was proffered to him was the assembly's catechism.

 In 1719, when the Salters' Hall conference had made the Trinitarian controversy a burning question among dissenters, Bourn, hitherto Athanasian, addressed himself to reading Samuel Clarke and Daniel Waterland, and accepted the Clarkean scheme.
 While at Crook, Bourn dedicated a child (probably of Baptist parentage) without baptism, according to a form given by Toulmin.

 In 1720 Bourn succeeded Henry Winder at Tunley, near Wigan.
 He declined in 1725 a call to the neighbouring congregation of Park Lane, but accepted a call (dated 29 December 1727) to the new chapel at Chorley.
 On 7 May 1731 Bourn was chosen one of the Monday lecturers at Bolton, a post which he held along with his Chorley pastorate.
-On 19 April 1732 Bourn preached the opening sermon at the New Meeting, which replaced the Lower Meeting, Birmingham, and on 21 and 23 April he was called to be colleague with Thomas Pickard in the joint charge of this congregation and a larger one at Coseley, where he was to settle.
+On 19 April 1732 Bourn preached the opening sermon at the New Meeting, which replaced the Lower Meeting, Birmingham.
+On 21 and 23 April he was called to be colleague with Thomas Pickard in the joint charge of this congregation and a larger one at Coseley, where he was to settle.
 He began this ministry on 25 June.
+He preached at this church from 1732 until his death in 1754.

 Bourn was harassed by John Ward of Sedgley Park, who sought to compel him to take and maintain a parish apprentice.
 Bourn twice appealed to the quarter sessions, and pleaded his own cause successfully.
 Subsequently, on 15 December 1738, Ward and another justice tried to remove him from Sedgley parish to his last legal settlement, on the pretext that he was likely to become chargeable.
 Toulmin prints his reply.
 After Pickard's death, his colleague was Samuel Blyth.

+In 1739, Bourn published a revised and anti-Trinitarian version of James Strong's catechism; by the 1750s it had been reprinted several times and was largely responsible for a shift away from Calvinism in Presbyterian schools.

 In 1751 Bourn declined a call to succeed John Buck (d.
 8 July 1750) in his father's congregation at Bolton.
 He died at Coseley of paralysis on 22 March 1754.